SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 Keep your tools and processes simple.
 Solve the management problems primarily through healthy processes and teamwork, and not with rigid, expensive or complex processes and tools.

-Learn the good techniques from the project management literature and teachers, but be very careful to avoid getting too academic.
-Always focus on the delivering the project as the key goal.
+Learn the good techniques from the project management literature and teachers, but be careful to avoid getting too academic.
+Always focus on delivering the project as the key goal.

 Provide regular and effective communications to the team, the stakeholders and your user community.
 Celebrate your wins!

 If you practice and master those few elements, you will be a master project manager.

-Go forth, build up your experience with a few projects and then enjoy the infinite returns of successfully projects!
+Go forth, build up your experience with a few projects and then enjoy the infinite returns of successful projects!